Julia Fischer: Recordings

 In fall 2004, the label Pentatone released Fischer's first CD: Russian violin concertos with Yakov Kreizberg and the Russian National Orchestra.
 It received rave reviews, climbing into the top five best-selling classical records in Germany within a few days and receiving an "Editor's Choice" from Gramophone in January 2005.
-Other critically acclaimed recordings include sonatas and partitas for solo violin of J. S. Bach, the Mozart violin concerto and the Tchaikovsky violin concerto.
+Other critically acclaimed recordings include J. S. Bach's sonatas and partitas for solo violin, the Mozart violin concerto and the Tchaikovsky violin concerto.
 After five years with Pentatone, in 2009, Fischer signed a contract with Decca Classics.

 She has published a number of acclaimed and awarded CDs for Pentatone (Russian violin concertos, the Solo Sonatas, and Partitas by Bach, the Mendelssohn Trios, the Mozart concertos, the Brahms Vc. and Double Concerto) as well as for Decca (Bach Violin concertos, Paganini 24 Caprices for Violin solo, Impressionistic music under the title 'Poème', and the Dvorak/Bruch combi Made in Switzerland) plus two DVDs (Vivaldi, The Four Seasons and her New Year's Concert 2008 in Frankfurt, where she soloed both on violin and piano).

 Fischer about recording

-About recording for Pentatone, Fischer once said: “I had offers from big companies but none appealed.
-You don’t have to record.
+About recording for Pentatone, Fischer once said: "I had offers from big companies but none appealed.
+You don't have to record.
 Yakov [Kreizberg] spoke to the people at Pentatone and to me and put us together.
 Pentatone more or less gave me carte blanche as to what I record and the musicians I work with are my choice; all these things were so important to me.
 I record to experience something and to help my playing and music-making.
-For the concerto CD, Yakov and I really talked about the pieces; I learnt so much by that.”
+For the concerto CD, Yakov and I really talked about the pieces; I learnt so much by that."

-According to Strings Magazine, “When Kreizberg asked her to record with the Russian National Orchestra, she said yes, but privately wondered whether it would come to pass, knowing that such impulsive recording plans often disappear into thin air.
-Still after their last performance in Philadelphia, Kreizberg already had the dates and suddenly Fischer, who had not even decided whether she wanted to start recording regularly, had a three-year, seven-CD contract with PentaTone, the new high-tech Dutch label headed by former Philips Classics executives, and one of the first labels to embrace the new SACD 5.1-channel surround-sound technology.”
+According to Strings Magazine, "When Kreizberg asked her to record with the Russian National Orchestra, she said yes, but privately wondered whether it would come to pass, knowing that such impulsive recording plans often disappear into thin air.
+Still after their last performance in Philadelphia, Kreizberg already had the dates and suddenly Fischer, who had not even decided whether she wanted to start recording regularly, had a three-year, seven-CD contract with PentaTone, the new high-tech Dutch label headed by former Philips Classics executives, and one of the first labels to embrace the new SACD 5.1-channel surround-sound technology."

-The article went on to say that “Although she still wavered, what decided her to sign on the dotted line was that all the concerto recordings would be conducted by Kreizberg.”
+The article went on to say that "Although she still wavered, what decided her to sign on the dotted line was that all the concerto recordings would be conducted by Kreizberg."

 Prizes and honors

 Fischer has won five prizes for her violin playing and three prizes for her piano playing at Jugend musiziert.
 She won all eight competitions she entered.
 In 1997, Fischer was awarded the "Prix d'Espoir" by the Foundation of European Industry.
-She had the opportunity to play Mozart's own violin in the room in which he was born at Salzburg to honor the 250th anniversary of his birth.
+She had the opportunity to play Mozart's own violin in the room in which he was born at Salzburg to honour the 250th anniversary of his birth.